omiridoue/sgsss-workflow/04_channels/README.md

 1. Navigate to the Nextflow script file called `04_channels.nf` .
 2. The pre-populated code involves x5 queue channels.
 Identify the name of each of these channels.
 Write comments within your script to explain what this queue channel involves.
-4. The workflow is pre-populated with one queue channel.
-Make sure to include all 5 channels in the workflow.
-5. Hint: Run the workflow script through the terminal with `nextflow run`.
+3. Hint: Run the workflow script through the terminal with `nextflow run`.
-6. Hint: use the `.view()` operator to print the output of the channel.
+4. Hint: use the `.view()` operator to print the output of the channel.
 Again type the `nextflow run` command to run the workflow.

 ``` groovy